 “John HEWITT was admitted to the Staffordshire asylum in September 1888, at some distance from his home and practice in Manchester.
 He was discharged the following March “in a perfect state of health both mentally and bodily”, but when his illness recurred in July his family acted again on the same policy; by then living at Parkstone in Dorset, he was admitted to Wonford House in Devon.”

-Medical Directory of 1890 included John Hewitt, although he was no longer practising.
-The address given was different from that of 1885, and had moved to 18 Great Ancoats Street, Manchester.
+The Medical Directory of 1890 included John HEWITT, although he was no longer practising.
+The address given was different from that of 1885 and had moved to 18 Great Ancoats Street, Manchester.

 The 1891 census finds John and Lily living with her widowed mother and her sister at 42 South Road, Smethwick, Staffordshire (in the Kings Norton district).
 All four are simply described as “living on own means“.
 John’s own widowed mother was living at 21 Leaf Square, Salford, Lancashire with her eldest daughter Mary (now also widowed) and architect son Edward (plus three servants).